carbon-language/carbon-lang/docs/design/README.md

 ### Package scope

-The top-level scope in a package is the scope of the package.
+The top-level scope in a file is the scope of the package.
 This means:

 -   Within this scope (and its sub-namespaces), all visible names from the same package appear.
 This includes names from the same file, names from the `api`